uiryuu/uiryuu/README.md

 ### Hi there 👋

 I'm Yuze, a macOS developer and member of @iina.
-I'm currently studying at the Unversity of Tokyo as a master student.
+I'm currently studying at the Unversity of Tokyo as a PhD student.
 My research interests include vehicular network, cooperative preception and localization, among other fields related to autonomous vehicles.

 <!--